 The existing solution space

-Blockchain technology removes many of the points of exposure that the centralized solution inherently contains.
+Blockchain technology removes many of the points of exposure that the centralised solution inherently contains.

 What is blockchain?